biocore/qiime/doc/tutorials/tutorial.rst

 Step 3.
 Run Principal Coordinates Analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Principal Coordinates Analysis (PCoA) is a technique that helps to extract and visualize a few highly-informative components of variation from complex, multidimensional data.
 This is a transformation that maps the samples present in the distance matrix to a new set of orthogonal axes such that a maximum amount of variation is explained by the first principal coordinate, the second largest amount of variation is explained by the second principal coordinate, etc. The principal coordinates can be plotted in two or three dimensions to provide an intuitive visualization of differences between samples.
+For more information on PCoA and other ordination techniques, see `here <http://ordination.okstate.edu/>`_.

 The files :file:`bdiv_even146/unweighted_unifrac_pc.txt` and :file:`bdiv_even146/weighted_unifrac_pc.txt` contain the results of PCoA applied to the unweighed and weighted UniFrac_ distance matrices, respectively.

 Step 4.
 Generate Emperor PCoA plots
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-`Emperor <http://emperor.colorado.edu/>`_ allows for the visualization of PCoA plots in three dimensions.
+`Emperor <http://biocore.github.io/emperor/>`_ allows for the visualization of PCoA plots in three dimensions.
 HTML files are created in :file:`bdiv_even146/unweighted_unifrac_emperor_pcoa_plot` and :file:`bdiv_even146/weighted_unifrac_emperor_pcoa_plot` directories.
 For the ``Treatment`` column in the mapping file, all samples with the same treatment (control or fasted) will get the same color.
 By default, the five control samples are colored red and the four fasted samples are colored blue (colors, and many other plot settings, can be customized in Emperor).
 This allows you to easily visualize "clustering" by metadata category.
 The 3-D visualization software allows you to rotate the axes to see the data from different perspectives.
 By default, Emperor will plot the first three principal coordinates.
 Other combinations can be viewed using the "Axes" option in Emperor.
-The first 8 components can be viewed using the left bottom menu "Parallel" using a parallel coordinates plot.
+All 8 components can be viewed using the left bottom menu "Parallel" using a parallel coordinates plot.

 .. image:: ../images/ pcoa1.png
    :align: center